MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMediaConfiguration.md

 ### -EnableH264Codec
 When set to True (the default value) allows the use of the H.264/MPEG-4 AVC video codec.
-H.264 is a standard codec commonly used for recording, compressing, and distributing high-definition video.
+H.264 is a standard codec commonly used for recording, compressing and distributing high-definition video.

 ```yaml
 Type: Boolean